A dictionary that understands what you're looking for.

 → «you and we speak Cree»

-Dictionaries for Plains Cree and English are based on the lexical materials and scientific research in nêhiyawêwin : itwêwina / Cree: Words.
-Compiled by Arok Wolvengrey.
-Regina: Canadian Plains Research Center, 2001.
+The bilingual Dictionary for Plains Cree and Cree are based on the lexical materials in nêhiyawêwin : itwêwina / Cree: Words.
+(Compiled by Arok Wolvengrey.
+Regina: Canadian Plains Research Center, 2001), and in the Maskwacîs Dictionary of Cree Words / Nehiyaw Pîkiskweninisa (Maskwachees Cultural College, Maskwacîs, 2009).

 The dictionary software behind itwêwina is Neahttadigisánit, originally created for North Saami and South Saami at the University of Tromsø.
 New languages always present new challenges for the software, so be sure to get in touch with us if you have questions or comments.